RoBOPPics/BB/_pages/app-man-community.md

 ![Community Image](../assets/images/PlayerCommunity_500.jpg){: width="300" .align-center }

+## Post a Story

-You tap in the title of your story at the top of the page.
+Tap the title box at the top of the page and enter the title of Story.

 Press enter.
 And you will be presented with the Story Entry form.

 ![StoryPosting Image](../assets/images/StoryPosting_500.jpg){: width="300" .align-center }